FredHappyface/.github/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: "Bug report"
-about: Report an issue with this software
+about: Report an issue with this project
-title: 'Bug'
+title: 'Bug: <title>'
-labels: ''
+labels: 'bug'
-assignees: ''
+assignees: 'fredhappyface'
 ---

 <!--